davidday99/davidday99.github.io/_posts/2023-07-10-vim-is-just-so-good.md

 ---
 layout: post
-title: "Vim is So Good"
+title: "Vim is Just So Good"
 ---

 Sometimes I question whether Vim is really as good as people make it out to be,